nodejs/node/GOVERNANCE.md

 feedback from other Collaborators in private.
 A nominator may also work with the nominee to improve their contribution profile.

-If individuals making valuable contributions do not believe they have been considered for a nomination, they may log an issue or contact a Collaborator directly.
+It is possible that Collaborators will overlook someone with valuable contributions.
+In that case, the contributor may open an issue or contact a Collaborator to request a nomination.

 ### Onboarding

-When the nomination is accepted, the new Collaborator will be onboarded by a TSC member.
+After the nomination passes, a TSC member onboards the new Collaborator.
 See [the onboarding guide](./doc/onboarding.md) on details of the onboarding process.
-In general, the onboarding should be completed within a month after the nomination is accepted.
+In general, the onboarding should occur within a month after the nomination passes.

 ## Consensus Seeking Process

-The TSC follows a [Consensus Seeking][] decision-making model as described by the [TSC Charter][].
+The TSC follows a [Consensus Seeking][] decision-making model per the [TSC Charter][].

 [Collaborators discussion page]: https://github.com/orgs/nodejs/teams/collaborators/discussions
 [Consensus Seeking]: https://en.wikipedia.org/wiki/Consensus-seeking_decision-making